 Focusing on the rhythm will stop you from worrying about technique and pitch as you play.
 You can even tap or clap along with the metronome as if you were playing the notes.

-Coordinating the timing of your hands to the timing of the metronome brings everything into place, so that when you return to your instrument, you have a better grasp on your piece.
+Coordinating the timing of your hands to the timing of the metronome brings everything into place so that when you return to your instrument, you have a better grasp on your piece.

 6. Practicing With a Metronome for Exercises and Scales

-Has there ever been anyone that loves scales and exercises when practicing their instrument?
+Has there ever been anyone who loves scales and exercises when practicing their instrument?
 Probably not, but every pro guitar player will tell you how important they are for your musical development.
 Because scales and exercises are the boring part of playing, it can be very tempting just to rush through.

 But it’s important to take your time and even practice them with your metronome to help your skills develop.
-How does practicing scales and guitar exercises with metronome help?
+How does practicing scales and guitar exercises with a metronome help?
 It will help you maintain a much more clear and consistent tone throughout your playing.

 Plus, there’s that extra time to get the feeling of the rhythm if you find your sense of tempo is off.
 As you progress through your exercises using your metronome, you may find that more complex pieces become a lot easier.